|

 much beloved by many artists.
 Margulies maintained a summer studio

-of American art which embraced that circle of artist luminaries,
+history of American art which embraced that circle of artist

-Leon Kroll, John Sloan Edward Hopper, and Hayley Lever, all who
+luminaries, Leon Kroll, John Sloan Edward Hopper, and Hayley

-shared in that haven of beauty where talent abounded.
-Like Hopper,
+Lever, all who shared in that haven of beauty where talent abounded.

-Margulies, too, was inspired by the stark drama of the harbor.
+Like Hopper, Margulies, too, was inspired by the stark drama